Mercury Cougar: Body

-This generation of Cougar had a far more contemporary package, with modern DOHC 24-valve six-cylinder Duratec engines, a fully independent multilink suspension, and front-wheel drive.
+This generation of Cougar featured a DOHC 24-valve six-cylinder Duratec engines, a fully independent multilink suspension, and front-wheel drive.
 This was also the first hatchback Cougar, and the first to have its own body, unshared by any Ford (except its European twin Ford Cougar).
-The body design used a philosophy Ford dubbed "New Edge" design: a combination of organic upper body lines with sharp, concave creases in the lower areas.
+The body design used a philosophy Ford marketed as "New Edge" design: a combination of organic upper body lines with sharp, concave creases in the lower areas.
 The Cougar's body, and the New Edge idea in general, was introduced as a concept called the Mercury MC2 in 1997 and was considered a bigger version of the European Ford Puma.

 Ford also sold this generation of Cougar in Europe and Australia as the Ford Cougar.

 There were several paint and trim packages: